 You can get a WHOOP by clicking here, and you can get a discount with code: ALLAROUNDJOE.

-If there are any questions that you have about this post feel free to write them in the comments below, and I’ll get to them usually the same day.
+If you have any questions about this post feel free to add a comment below.
+And, I’ll get to them (usually) the same day.

 Thanks for reading!

-Using the discount code in this post will give you a discount, and I can also get a monetary benefit from your purchase.
+If you use discount code in this post… I may also get a monetary benefit from your purchase.